NYPL/staff-picks/readme.md

 | `nypl-digital-dev` | `https-nypl-digital-dev.config` |
 | `nypl-sandbox` | `https-nypl-sandbox.config` |

-When `development` is ready to merge into `qa`, only include `https-nypl-digital-dev.config` within `.ebextensions` directory.
-Since CI/CD is being performed via Travis CI, the following needs to be done on the local `qa` branch, after a merge with the most up-to-date local `development` branch, before pushing into remote `qa`:
+When `development` is ready to merge into `qa`, only include `https-nypl-digital-dev.config` within the `.ebextensions` directory.
+Since CI/CD is being performed via Travis CI, run the following commands on the local qa branch after a merge:

 ```bash
 git checkout qa